 Sharon Carlson, managing director

-Sharon Carlson, Managing Director of Ladyslipper Ensemble, has been closely connected to the Twin Cities arts community for many years.
+Sharon Carlson has been closely connected to the Twin Cities arts community for many years.
 As Assistant to the Director of The Schubert Club, she worked with its Executive Director Bruce Carlson from 1975 until his death in 2006.
-Sharon is a graduate of Augsburg College where she majored in French and minored in Latin.
-She completed requirements for her B.A. degree after attending summer courses at the University for American Universities in Avignon, France.
-Before beginning her employment at The Schubert Club she spent a month in Paris with St. Olaf College’s interim French language program, and lived in Lyon where she worked as an ‘au pair’ for a family with four children.Upon retiring from The Schubert Club in 2010 Sharon has remained active in the local arts community.
-She is presently Chair of The Edvard Grieg Society, a small arts organization devoted to promoting Norwegian art and culture, including the music of Edvard Grieg.
+She is a graduate of Augsburg College where she majored in French and minored in Latin and also attended the University for American Universities in Avignon, France.
+Sharon remains active in the local arts community.
+She is presently Chair of The Edvard Grieg Society devoted to promoting Norwegian art and culture, including the music of Edvard Grieg.
 She is on the Board of Norway House, and a member of the Cultural Arts Committee of the American Association of University Women (AAUW).
 Sharon also sits on the board of the Saint Paul Conservatory of Music.